Elizabeth Weaver

-Elizabeth Weaver (March 28, 1941 – April 21, 2015) was a justice of the Michigan Supreme Court from 1995 to 2010 and served as chief justice from 1999 to 2001.
+Elizabeth Ann Weaver (March 28, 1941 – April 21, 2015) was a justice of the Michigan Supreme Court from 1995 to 2010 and served as chief justice from 1999 to 2001.

 Life

 Weaver was born in New Orleans, Louisiana.
 She received her Bachelor of Arts degree in 1962 from H. Sophie Newcomb Memorial College.
-In 1965, she received her Juris Doctor from Tulane University Law School and was admitted to the Louisiana bar.
+In 1965, she received her Juris Doctor from Tulane University Law School and was admitted to the Louisiana Bar.
 During law school, she was an editor of the Tulane Law Review.
 After graduating from Tulane, she began her practice working with the Chevron Corporation and a private law firm in New Orleans.
 She eventually relocated to Michigan, where she taught first grade and served as the dean of girls at The Leelanau School in Glen Arbor.
 In 1973, Weaver was admitted to the Michigan bar.
 In 1974, she was elected as Leelanau County's probate court judge.
 In 1987, she was elected to the Michigan Court of Appeals and was re-elected in 1992.